 In 2020, Wilkes-Barre Connect launched its first workforce development program: NEPA Works.
-NEPA Works is a 12-month pilot program that will enhance the connectivity of our current workforce system, address skills gaps, and get displaced workers back to work in Northeastern PA.
+NEPA Works was a 12-month pilot program that enhanced the connectivity of our current workforce system, address skills gaps, and get displaced workers back to work in Northeastern PA.
 The program was designed in partnership with the PA Department of Community and Economic Development and funded by the Appalachian Regional Commission.
 The NEPA Works pilot program consists of two components: Reimagining our Workforce and Coding the Coal Region.
-Reimagining our Workforce features a partnership between Wilkes-Barre Connect and local workforce providers in Luzerne County, with a goal to increase user activity through an aggressive marketing campaign and to enhance the community process between job seekers and employers through the integration of a technology-focused communication strategy.
-Coding the Coal Region is a non-traditional approach that will address the skills gaps in the computer programming industry by instituting both a short and long-term solutions to develop a strong, vibrant, and skilled workforce in Northeast PA.
+Reimagining our Workforce featured a partnership between Wilkes-Barre Connect and local workforce providers in Luzerne County, with a goal to increase user activity through an aggressive marketing campaign and to enhance the community process between job seekers and employers through the integration of a technology-focused communication strategy.
+Coding the Coal Region was a non-traditional approach that addressed the skills gaps in the computer programming industry by instituting both short and long-term solutions to develop a strong, vibrant, and skilled workforce in Northeast PA.